-While the language-specific loss provides supervision at the expert group level, it lacks regulation over token distribution among individual experts within each expert group.
+While the language-specific loss provides supervision at the group level, it lacks regulation over the token distribution among individual experts within each expert group.
 To address this limitation, the intra-group load balancing loss is introduced to encourage balanced token assignment within each expert group, preventing over-reliance on a subset of experts.
-Formally, the loss is defined as: where $f_{ijl}$ is the fraction of tokens in language $j$ dispatched to expert $i$ within the corresponding expert group: and $P_{ijl}$ is the average routing probability of assigning tokens in language $j$ to expert $i$ within the corresponding expert group: where $T_j$ is the number of tokens belonging to language $j$.
+The loss is formulated as:

+where $f_{ijl}$ is the fraction of tokens in language $j$ dispatched to expert $i$ within the corresponding expert group:

+and $P_{ijl}$ is the average routing probability of assigning tokens in language $j$ to expert $i$ within the corresponding expert group: